mohamedkhaledxv/DS_Project/README.md

 ```
 ### 2. JDK 19 is used

-### 3. in phase 1 stage, in order to make the program functions well, you should press "browse" to get the xml file to be edited,
-### then you press "Check" then "Correct" then "Prettify" then any button else because all other functions will
-### depend on Correct.xml file
+### 3. in phase 1 stage, in order to make the program functions well, you should press "browse" to get the xml file to be edited, then you press "Check" then "Correct" then "Prettify" then any button else because all other functions wil depend on Correct.xml file

 ### 4. install graphviz and during the setup, select "Add Graphiz to the system PATH for all users"